Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty

 \paragraph{Dynamic Reconstruction} Most traditional methods either perform a frame-by-frame reconstruction and lack motion continuity, or require calculating optical flow maps to simulate dynamics but cannot reconstruct dense scene flows.
 In comparison, dynamic reconstruction based on NeRF and 3DGS yields better results.
 D-NeRF~\cite{pumarola2021d} extend NeRFs to dynamic scenes by introducing an MLP to learn the implicit deformation field in every time interval for the motion.
 Because of the good learning capability of the implicit representation of NeRF, most NeRF-based dynamic reconstruction methods adopt concepts that are similar to D-NeRF.
 On the other hand, there are currently two main threads for dynamic reconstruction using 3DGS-based methods.
 The first is learning the trajectories of explicit primitives at different times.
-Deformable 3DGS~\cite{yang2024deformable} and 4DGS-2~\cite{wu20244d} follow the idea of D-NeRF, using neural networks/Tri-planes/HexPlanes to learn the motion and deformation of 3D Gaussians.
+Deformable 3DGS~\cite{yang2024deformable}, 3DGStream~\cite{sun20243dgstream}, and 4DGS-2~\cite{wu20244d} follow the idea of D-NeRF, using neural networks/Tri-planes/HexPlanes to learn the motion and deformation of 3D Gaussians.
+Building on this, E-D3DGS~\cite{bae2024per} uses per-Gaussian and temporal embeddings for coarse-to-fine motion, while Dynamic 3D Gaussians~\cite{luiten2024dynamic} learn per-frame mean and rotation with fixed appearance parameters.
 MotionGS~\cite{zhu2024motiongs}, SplineGS~\cite{park2025splinegs}, and FreetimeGS~\cite{wang2025freetimegs}, on the other hand, simulate the dynamics of 3D Gaussians in space through optical flow, spline, and linear flow.
 The second thread involves building higher-dimensional primitives based on the properties of explicit primitives in the 3DGS method.
 Then, these properties of primitives at different times in 3D space can be calculated by marginalizing the time dimension.
-Research such as 4DGS-1~\cite{yang2023gs4d}, 7DGS~\cite{gao20257dgs}, and UBS~\cite{liu2025universal} are all under this direction.
+Research such as 4DGS-1~\cite{yang2023gs4d}, 4DRotorGS~\cite{duan20244d}, 7DGS~\cite{gao20257dgs}, and UBS~\cite{liu2025universal} are all under this direction.